What are the most common complaints Australian consumers have about their health insurance cover? Read on to find out.

 Complaints about service issues tend to arise as a result of other complaints.
 These include issues such as poor customer service, funds being too slow to rectify simple issues, problems paying premiums and unsatisfactory internal processes for dealing with complaints.

-The majority of information-related complaints arise due to disputes or misunderstandings about oral advice provided by an fund, although written advice also features prominently.
+The majority of information-related complaints arise due to disputes or misunderstandings about oral advice provided by a fund.
 Complaints about the verbal advice a consumer received can also be quite complex and difficult to process, especially if the fund doesn’t keep a recording of the conversation that took place.

 Who was complained about?